gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 ## What is a source plugin?

-Source plugins fetch data from remote or local services and write the data into the embedded Gatsby DB.
+Source plugins fetch data from remote or local services and write the data into the embedded Gatsby Database (powered by [LMDB](https://github.com/kriszyp/lmdb-js)).

 At a high-level, a source plugin: